danilomartinelli/next-boilerplate/README.md

 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

+## How To

+Changing the main remote repository's URL

+1. Open Terminal.
+2. Change the current working directory to your local project.
+3. ```bash git remote set-url origin https://github.com/USERNAME/REPOSITORY.git```